alvarezrrj/alirey/README.md

 'time' &lt;select&gt; updates itself when a new day is selected, disabling any slots that have a booking on them, except if it corresponds to current booking.

 'restore' button restores date and time.

+## BookingController::send_reminder()

+This static function is called by the scheduler and sends a reminder email to anyone who's booking starts within 20'.

 ## Contact (/contact/{therapist}/query)